What is World Ocean’s Day?

-We know that microbeads in our personal care products such as toothpastes and facial cleansers also contribute to the worrying, hazardous problem that faces biodiversity as these plastics enter the water and will be consumed into the food chain which is harmful environmentally and resultantly back to us.
+We know that microbeads in our personal care products such as toothpaste and facial cleansers also contribute to the worrying, hazardous problem that faces biodiversity as these plastics enter the water and will be consumed into the food chain which is harmful environmentally and resultantly back to us.

 With more than 8 million tons of plastic being dumped in our oceans each year, this is causing over 90% of seabirds alone to have pieces of plastic in their stomachs.
-Furthermore, a shocking 1 in 3 marine mammals have been found entangled in marine litter.
+Furthermore, a shocking 1 in 3 marine mammals has been found entangled in marine litter.

 Together, we can do something to stop this.
 Our Oceans are beautiful and we must work together to prevent marine litter for healthier oceans and a better future.

-As our world’s population is increasing, the strain along our coasts are likewise increasing.
+As our world’s population is increasing, the strain along our coasts is likewise increasing.
 With more people working, living and vacationing near the coastlines each day of the year, we are standing on what could be the most unprecedented plastic waste tide ever faced.

 How can Scientific Research help to decrease this?

-The battle to ban harmful microbeads are currently ongoing with the government, as a shocking estimated 86 tons of plastic microbeads are washed into the sea from the UK each year.
+The battle to ban harmful microbeads is currently ongoing with the government, as a shocking estimated 86 tons of plastic microbeads are washed into the sea from the UK each year.
 Scientific researchers are trying hard to push forward the vital justification to ban microbeads in the UK.